Lie groups of controlled characters of combinatorial Hopf algebras: Regularity of controlled character groups

 We will now prove that for certain Hopf algebras, the solution of the equation \eqref{eq: LTR} factors through the controlled character group if the initial curve $\eta$ takes its values in the Lie algebra of controlled characters.
 However, our proof depends on a certain estimate on the growth of the convolution product (we discuss this in Remark \ref{rem: lineargrowth} below).
+To formulate the growth estimate, we define the elementary coproduct.